 A local favorite hiding in plain sight in a residential neighborhood surrounded by the Thornton Park District, Colonialtown and The Milk District, Maxine’s on Shine is no secret among Orlandoans.
 Especially those who love to brunch.
 Yet its popularity doesn’t take away from the eatery’s signature charm, including the funky vibe, fantastic menu and retro details.

-With live music Tuesday-Sunday, periodic variety shows and a romantic atmosphere, it’s a no-brainer for date nights.
+With live music on the weekends, periodic variety shows and a romantic atmosphere, it’s a no-brainer for date nights.
 By day, the weekend Rejuicination Brunch offers a welcome reprieve from the stresses of the workweek, perfect for setting the tone for a relaxing weekend to come.

-Served Saturdays from 10am-3pm and Sundays from 10am-4pm, brunch features live music, an assortment of hearty dishes, and all of your favorite brunch libations including sangria, mimosas, and likely the biggest Bloody Marys you’ve ever seen in your life.
+Served Fridays, Saturdays and Sundays from 10am-3pm, brunch features live music, an assortment of hearty dishes, and all of your favorite brunch libations including sangria, mimosas, and likely the biggest Bloody Marys you’ve ever seen in your life.

 Maxine’s on Shine offers classic brunch drinks in a variety of sizes depending on how much rejuvenation you need.

 Mimosas come in an assortment of flavors like the quintessential OJ, cranberry, grapefruit, and pineapple.
 Or, go for organic grape or pomegranate juice.

 I loved the red sangria (go for the $8 medium size) spiced with cinnamon.
 It almost tricked me into thinking pleasant fall temperatures are near.
 Oh and forget wine glasses and pint glasses, Maxine’s serves their brunch concoctions in funky stemmed mason jars.